h4ckyou/h4ckyou.github.io/_posts/2026-02-21-kernel-security.md

 In my solution, I chose to exploit the first method.
 The lack of proper null termination allows `printk` to continue reading into adjacent memory, ultimately leaking a kernel address.
 This leak is sufficient to recover the randomized kernel base and bypass KASLR.

-The kernel pointer after `buf` is the address of the `printk` function.
+After the `buf` is the address of the `printk` function so this means we will end up leaking `printk` address.

 I'll show how it looks in memory, this is the code I wrote for filling up `buf` with `A's`